superlinked/VectorHub/docs/building_blocks/vector_search/readme.md

 4. **Search Tools (e.g., [Elasticsearch](https://www.elastic.co/))**: are primarily created to handle text search but also provide some Vector Search capabilities.
 Search tools like Elasticsearch are useful when you need to perform both text and Vector Search operations, without needing a fully featured database.

-Here's a simplified side by side comparison of each database type’s pros and cons:
+Here's a simplified side-by-side comparison of each database type’s pros and cons:

 | Type | Pros | Cons |
 | ---------------------------------- | ---------------------------------- | --------------------------------------- |